raycg/Open-Research-Playbook/templates/A-research-assignment.md

 ### Research Scope

-Describe the scope of this research, which include:
+Describe the scope of this research, including:
 - Research objectives
 - Background
 - System boundaries